rails/rails/guides/source/active_model_basics.md

 ### Model

 [`ActiveModel::Model`](https://api.rubyonrails.org/classes/ActiveModel/Model.html)
-provides the required interface to allow an object to interact with Action Pack and Action View.
-Currently, it only includes [ActiveModel::API](#api) but it will be extended in the future to add more functionality.
+includes [ActiveModel::API](#api) to interact with Action Pack and Action View by default, and is the recommended approach to implement model-like Ruby classes.
+It will be extended in the future to add more functionality.

 ```ruby
 class Person